-The Triennial Valuation is inherently subjective and is affected by use of assumptions such as:
+The update letter valuation is inherently subjective and is affected by use of assumptions such as:

-- the discount rate; and - Assumed mortality rates for valuing the pensioners.
+- The discount rate; and - The assumed mortality rates for valuing the pensioners.

-We have included the Triennial Valuation of the Scheme's liabilities as a key audit matter due to the significance of the disclosures to the financial statements and the subjectivity of the assumptions inherent in estimating the amount.
+We have included the valuation of the Scheme's liabilities as a key audit matter due to the significance of the disclosures to the financial statements and the subjectivity of the assumptions inherent in estimating the amount.